Key takeaways

 How do door sensors work?

-Door contact sensors work by sending an electric signal to a central control panel that lets the computer know if a certain door is open or not.
+Door contact sensors work by sending an electric signal to a central control panel, which tells the computer whether a certain door is open or not.

-Old-school contact sensors use a physical button, or plunger, installed in a doorframe.
-When somebody closes the door, the door pushes the plunger inwards and the sensor sends out a signal indicating that the door is closed.
+Old-school contact sensors install a physical button or plunger in a doorframe.
+When somebody closes the door, the door pushes the plunger inwards, and the sensor signals that the door is closed.

-Newer models operate using the same principle, but they use two magnets installed on the door and the doorframe instead.
+Newer models operate using the same principle but use two magnets installed on the door and the doorframe instead.
 When somebody opens a door with a magnetic door contact sensor, they push the two magnets out of each other’s range, and the sensor signals the door contact.

-It’s important to know that contact sensors are only capable of one task — informing the system about a door’s status.
+It’s important to know that contact sensors can only do one task — informing the system about a door’s status.

-That’s why door contact sensors work best as a complement to smart access control systems that already have the ability to open doors electronically.
+That’s why door contact sensors work best as a complement to smart access control systems that already can open doors electronically.

 ButterflyMX Access Control CTA